for the .SH Domain and Sub-Domains

 3.3 There shall be at least two nameservers for the domain (with addresses specified in the request) operating at the time the request is submitted.
-There is no requirement for the nameserver to be physically located on The Island of Saint Helena.
+There is no requirement for the nameserver to be physically located in the St. Helena Island.
 There is no restriction on the IP address of these nameservers.

 4. MANDATORY RULES FOR THIRD LEVEL DOMAINS

-4.1 An applicant must be resident on The Island of Saint Helena.
+4.1 An applicant must be resident in the St. Helena Island.

-4.3 All second level names used by NIC.SH are banned from being used as third level names. e.g. com.com.sh would be banned as it is a second level name.
+4.3 All second level names used by the Registry are banned from being used as third level names. e.g. com.com.SH would be banned as it is a second level name.

 4.7 There shall be at least two nameservers for the domain (with addresses specified in the request) operating at the time the request is submitted.
-At least one nameserver must be physically located on Ascension.
+At least one nameserver must be physically located in the St. Helena Island.
 There is no restriction on the IP address of these nameservers.

 7. UNSOLICITED COMMERCIAL E-MAIL (SPAM) MAIL POLICY